Emmalu868/Credit-Risk-Assessment/README.md

 This project aims at- <br>
 * analysing the historical lending activity to build Logistic Regression and XGBoost models to predict the creditworthiness of borrowers
-* evaluating and comaparing the models' performance
+* evaluating and comparing the models' performance
 * creating a simple user interface on Flask

 ## Datasets